montfalcon/PiCasher/README.md

 # Quick start
 You will need:
 - a 64 bit Raspberry Pi
-- a MicroSD car with Raspian Full or Lite for Zero 2W
+- a MicroSD card with Raspian Lite for Zero 2W
 - a power supply
 - access to the command prompt through SSH or Bash
 - an internet connection

-Opyional:
+Optional:
 - a monitor, a keyboard and a mouse just for the setup and depending on your configuration